New Orleans Central Business District

 The Central Business District (CBD) is a neighborhood of the city of New Orleans, Louisiana, United States.

-A subdistrict of the French Quarter/CBD area, its boundaries, as defined by the City Planning Commission, are Iberville, Decatur and Canal Streets to the north; the Mississippi River to the east; the New Orleans Morial Convention Center, Julia and Magazine Streets, and the Pontchartrain Expressway to the south; and South Claiborne Avenue, Cleveland Street, and South and North Derbigny Streets to the west.
-It is the equivalent of what many cities call their downtown, although in New Orleans "downtown" or "down town" was historically used to mean all portions of the city downriver from Canal Street (in the direction of flow of the Mississippi River).
-In recent decades, however, use of the catch-all "downtown" adjective to describe neighborhoods downriver from Canal Street has largely ceased, having been replaced in usage by individual neighborhood names (such as Bywater).
+The CBD is a subdistrict of the French Quarter/CBD area.
+Its boundaries, as defined by the City Planning Commission are Iberville, Decatur and Canal Streets to the north; the Mississippi River to the east; the New Orleans Morial Convention Center, Julia and Magazine Streets, and the Pontchartrain Expressway to the south; and South Claiborne Avenue, Cleveland Street, as well as South and North Derbigny Streets to the west.
+It is the equivalent of what many cities call their downtown, although in New Orleans "downtown" or "down town" historically used to mean all portions of the city downriver from Canal Street (in the direction or flow of the Mississippi River).
+In recent decades, however, use of the catch-all "downtown" adjective to describe neighborhoods downriver from Canal Street has largely ceased, having been replaced in usage by individual neighborhood names (like Bywater).

 Originally developed as the largely-residential Faubourg Ste.
 Marie (English: St. Mary Suburb) in the late 18th century, the modern Central Business District is today a dynamic, mixed-use neighborhood, the home of professional offices in skyscrapers, specialty and neighborhood retail stores, numerous restaurants and clubs, and thousands of residents inhabiting restored, historic commercial and industrial buildings.

 A part of the area is listed on the National Register of Historic Places as the New Orleans Lower Central Business District.

 History

 Streets in the Central Business District (originally Faubourg Ste.
 Marie) were initially platted in the late 18th century, representing the first expansion of New Orleans beyond its original French Quarter footprint.
-Significant investment began in earnest following the Louisiana Purchase of 1803, as people from other parts of the United States flocked to the city.
+Significant investment began in earnest after the Louisiana Purchase of 1803, as people from other parts of the United States flocked to the city.
 Consequently, the district began to be referred to as the American Sector.

 While traditionally Canal Street was viewed as the dividing line between the French Quarter and the American Sector, legally both sides of Canal Street are today considered part of the Central Business District for zoning and regulatory purposes.
 Through the 19th and into the 20th century, the Central Business District continued developing almost without pause.
-By the mid-20th century, most professional offices in the region were located downtown, the hub of a well-developed public transit system.
+By the mid-20th century most professional offices in the region were located downtown, the hub of a well-developed public transit system.
 Canal Street was the primary retail destination for New Orleanians, as well as for residents of the surrounding region.
 Local and regional department stores Maison Blanche, D.H.
-Holmes, Godchaux's, Gus Mayer, Labiche's, Kreeger's, and Krauss anchored numerous well-known specialty retailers, such as Rubenstein Bros., Adler's Jewelry, Koslow's, Rapp's, and Werlein's Music.
-National retailers, like Kress, Woolworth, and Walgreens were present alongside local drugstore K&B. Sears operated a large store one block off Canal, on Baronne Street.

-Bookstores, theaters, and movie palaces also abounded, with the neon marquees of the Saenger, Loews State, RKO Orpheum, Joy, and Civic theaters nightly casting multi-colored lights onto surrounding sidewalks.
+Holmes, Godchaux's, Gus Mayer, Labiche's, Kreeger's, and Krauss anchored numerous well-known specialty retailers including Rubenstein Bros., Adler's Jewelry, Koslow's, Rapp's, and Werlein's Music.
+National retailers like Kress, Woolworth, and Walgreens were present alongside local drugstore K&B. Sears operated a large store one block off Canal, on Baronne Street.
+Bookstores, theaters, and movie palaces abounded with the neon marquees of the Saenger, Loews State, RKO Orpheum, Joy, and Civic theaters nightly casting multi-colored lights onto surrounding sidewalks.